vSense/docker-couchpotato/README.md

 # Overriding

 The image has two volumes :
--   /config : contains sickrage configuration
+-   /config : contains couchpotato configuration
 -   /downloads : contains the files downloaded by the service provider of your choice : NZB, Torrents or Others.
 Also postprocessed files.
 You can pretty much drop whatever you want here it is sort of a data volume.

 Couchpotato is installed in the /couchpotato directory but it is not a volume.
 If you wish to use host mount point instead of volumes it's possible.